-Diego Benitez returns for his sixth year as the head coach of both the men's and women's tennis programs at UT Arlington.
+Diego Benitez returns for his 11th year as the head coach of both the men's and women's tennis programs at UT Arlington.

 In 2010, Benitez led the men's squad to its seventh regular-season title and a 9-11 overall record.
 UTA was one match shy of winning the SLC Tournament but dropped a 4-0 decision to UTSA.